etynso/etynso.github.io/content/posts/unsolved-1/index.md

 ## Wreck IT CTF 6.0

-I didn't participate in Wreck IT CTF 6.0 which was open to public, but I "participated" via discord chat with the crypto legend `azuketto`.
+I didn't participate in Wreck IT CTF 6.0 which was open to public, but I "participated" via discord chat with the author, crypto legend `azuketto`.
 Until the end of the CTF only 1/4 crypto challs had any solve (and of course it had one solve).
 For this writeup I will be covering 2 challenges on AES CBC which I find to be a fresh breath of air amidst all the number theory stuff, as it had been a while since block cipher challenges appeared in local CTFs.

 ![Azuketto Gives Chall](/images/unsolved_1/wreckit-discord.png)